About Varun P Kulkarni

 Author • Storyteller • Engineer

-Varun P Kulkarni bridges history, culture, and identity through his work as a writer, content creator, and engineering professional.
-As founder of Breathing History, he illuminates overlooked stories from India's past with research-driven insight.
+Varun P. Kulkarni bridges history, culture, and identity through his work as an author, storyteller, and engineering strategist.
+As the founder of Breathing History, he explores the untold narratives of India’s past, blending meticulous research with a contemporary lens on culture and civilization.

-With 15 years in HVAC manufacturing and currently serving as a Data Centers Business Development Manager, Varun has shaped over 600 mechanical designs.
-He holds an MS in Mechanical and Aerospace Engineering from Oklahoma State University, a Harvard Business School CORe credential, and is pursuing his Professional MBA at University at Buffalo.
+Varun holds an M.S. in Mechanical and Aerospace Engineering from Oklahoma State University, a Harvard Business School CORe credential, and is currently pursuing his Professional MBA at the University at Buffalo.
+His multidisciplinary journey, from engineering boardrooms to historical manuscripts, reflects his belief that true progress lies at the intersection of knowledge, culture, and consciousness.

 My path as a writer began not in classrooms or workshops, but in the quiet moments of questioning that come with living between two worlds.
 As a Hindu in America, I found myself navigating questions that had no easy answers: What does it mean to be faithful in a culture that doesn't always understand your faith?
 How do you honor traditions while building a life that feels authentically your own?